 Kristen DeBoy Caminiti, MSW — Founder, President

 Kristen grew up in Catonsville, Maryland and attended Boston College where she met her husband, Matt, in the marching band.
 In 2004 Kristen graduated Magna Cum Laude from Boston College with a Bachelor’s degree in Psychology.
 She then completed her Master’s degree in Social Work from Boston College with a specialization in medical social work (2005).

-After graduation, Kristen completed a fellowship with Harvard University and Children’s Hospital Boston in Pediatric Palliative Care.
+After graduation, Kristen completed a fellowship with Harvard University and Boston Children’s Hospital in Pediatric Palliative Care.
 Kristen spent 10 years working with chronically and terminally ill children and their families.
 She has worked in in-patient acute care settings, hospice, and outpatient mental health clinics.
-In this humbling work Kristen gained extensive knowledge and expertise in supporting children and families in crisis and in providing grief counseling.
+In this humbling work Kristen gained extensive knowledge and expertise in supporting children and families in crisis and in providing grief therapy.

 After becoming a mother Kristen focused most of her attention at home on her four kids while also staying active in the field of Social Work by teaching continuing education courses to other social workers.
 Kristen has spoken at local and National conferences on topics related to supporting children and families facing the death or illness of a loved one.